txt/se17/doc/project.md

      - All reports must conform to the typographical style of [Latex conference style files of IEEE](https://www.ieee.org/conferences_events/conferences/publishing/templates.html).
      - No deviations.
 - All your presentations **must** be written in Google slides.
-No presie.
-No powerpoint.
+No Prezi.
+No Powerpoint.
 No raw pdf.
-     - All talks must be click at go
+     - All talks must be click at go (in url, set `start=true`)
      - All talks must auto advance each slide every 30 seconds.
-No more, no less.
+No more, no less. (in url, set `delayms=30000`)

 ## Red flags